Joshtomith/Joshtomith.github.io/project2.md

 ## How to compiles / run the programs

-Note: There is not executable, but there are obj files if you want to run this off linux.
-However, for ease of use you can use visual studio or an online compiler to run the source code.
-Below I will explain the online compiler, since its very easy to use.
+Note: There are obj files if you want to run this off linux, but you'd have to use g++ to compile.
+However, if you have a windows machine the github release is much easier to run.

 ```
+1) Download the exectuable from the github release.
+2) Then run the exectuable to see the example AVL tree, and the program will demonstrate a critical methods of the implementation.

+If you want to run Splay tree, either contact me or do this to the source files:
 1) Go to this website https://www.onlinegdb.com/online_c++_compiler#
 2) import the files that you want to run.
-For AVL you'd import main, AVLbinarytree.hpp and AVLbinarytree.cpp
+For Splay you'd import main, Splaybinarytree.hpp and Splaybinarytree.cpp
 3) Change main to include the correct tree your running.
 For example, instead of #include "AVLbinarytree.hpp" it'd be #include "SplaybinaryTree.hpp"
 4) Click execute, and the main included will run a couple of basic functions to test the implementations.
 ```